capacitor-community/generic-oauth2/README.md

 Facebook is special.
 They do not allow a standard oauth flow on Android.
 Instead they force us to use their SDK for Android.

 Therefore this plugin can load a handler class from your app to retrieve the accessToken and hand it back to the plugin.

-You configure that in the plugin options like that:
+To configure that use the following plugins option:

 ```
 android: {